Yoopo/libm/README.md

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

+# Objectif of this fork

+* Be an alternative to onpenlib in redox relibc
+* Allow no-std to use math

+## Tasks

+* Add compile time option option for fast Vs reliable math option
+* Have a unified libm test suite
+* Add a compatible libc linkable objects